 Good overclocking potential

-First off, let’s discuss exactly what a B550 motherboard is.
+Let’s then, discuss exactly what a B550 motherboard is.
 Well, in its simplest form, it’s a motherboard that utilizes the latest AMD B550 chipset – the theoretical glue that connects the microprocessor to the rest of the motherboard.
 All motherboards can be categorized by a unique chipset, each bringing its own specific set of pros and cons to the table.
 Whilst we’ll discuss the benefits of a B550 in more detail shortly, one example of this is how B550 motherboards are compatible with Zen 3 (AMD 5000 series) CPUs with a quick BIOS update at launch.
-Those with a B450 will have to wait until January to get hold of their updates and take advantage of these new CPUs.
+Those with a B450 had to wait until January 2021 to get hold of their updates and take advantage of these new CPUs.

 Like most motherboards that are released with a new chipset implementation, there has been plenty of buzz and speculation surrounding the release of B550s.
 What exactly will they offer that B450s don’t?
 How will they differ from X570s?
 Should I invest in a B550?
 These are all questions that have surfaced since developments began.